d4nshields/rightspeed/privacy-policy.md

 ## Contact Information

-For any questions or concerns regarding the privacy policy, please send us an email to d4nshields@gmail.com.
+For any questions or concerns regarding the privacy policy, please send us an email using the following address:  Dan Shields <d4nshields@gmail.com>.